-Author: Doc. dr Miloš Petrović, Faculty of Agriculture, University of Novi Sad
+Author: Dr. Miloš Petrović, Assistant Professor at Faculty of Agriculture, University of Novi Sad

 Apple, the most prominent, financially potent but besides that the most beautiful fruit species.
 It is grown all over the world, and Europe, Asia and North Africa are famous for apple production.
 From the very beginning of the vegetation cycle, apples are under attack by some of the biotic factors.
 Fungi from the genus Venturia and Podosphaera can infect leaves so small, that you did not know they are present on apple trees.
 Later, during the vegetation, besides fungi, other problems occur and most of them belong to the class Insecta.